elTuTico/post-install-config/README.md

 <img src="https://github.com/elTuTico/post-install-config/assets/137955237/713181a9-1bf1-4a97-bf70-bd7841f4d426"/>
 </p>
 <p>
-Teams allows you to pull Agents from different departments to handle and organize specific issues or users via help topics or tickets filters.
+Teams allows Agents to be utilized from different departments to handle and organize specific issues or users via help topics or tickets filters.
 To create a “Team” within the “Admin” panel click the “Agents” tab, followed by the “Teams” tab, and then click “Add New Team”.
 Name the new team “Level II Support”, click “Create Team”, and utilize this new support team as an all-star group of agents that can solve higher level tickets.
 </p>
 <br />